Jayich-Lab/tray-launcher/README.md

 To start the tray launcher, first make sure you are in `code3` or `artiq`.
 Then, running `tray-launcher` will show a small icon in the taskbar.

 Before you run any scripts from the tray launcher, you need to load them.
-This can be done simply by the option "Load New Script(s)" in the contextmenu.
+This can be done by clocking the option "Load New Script(s)" in the contextmenu.
 Only .bat files are accepted.

-To run a script, select it in the "Start a Script" submenu in the contextmenu or click "View All" to see loaded scripts in a file dialogue.
+To run a script, select it in the "Start a Script" submenu from the contextmenu, or click "View All" to see all loaded scripts in a file dialogue.

+The tray launcher will list all scripts you started and are currently running.
+Move the cursor over to view more actions.